mcaliman/mcaliman.github.io/_posts/en/miscellaneous/2023-05-06-databookmodel-1-2.md

 8. Human Resources
 9. Data Warehouse

-The second volume, titled "The Data Model Resource Book, Volume 2: A Library of Universal Data Models by Industry Types", goes into detail about models for insurance, financial, professional services and manufacturing companies.
+The second volume, titled "The Data Model Resource Book, Volume 2: A Library of Universal Data Models by Industry Types," goes into detail about models for insurance, financial, professional services, and manufacturing companies.
-Below is the complete list for Volume 2
+Below is the complete list for Volume 2:

-1. Manufactoring
+1. Manufacturing
 2. Telecommunications
 3. Health Care
 4. Insurance